sudancovid19/sdncovid19/charts/README.md

 1. Johns Hopkins
 2. World Meters
 3. FMOH Federal Ministery of Health in Sudan
+4. ICONS are attributed to icons8 website and you must attribute to use and icons 8 if you interested in uinsg the above diagram..

 # REFRENCES

 # Maintainers

 Ethar Alfaki

 Tamir Suliman